-Interventions will require significant additional capital investment, together with a fundamental reconsideration of how to deliver more opportunities to access housing in an incremental, more rapid and more integrated, sustainable of indigents per area.
-The low numbers for areas such as Prince Alfred's Hamlet, Op-die-Berg and N'Duli are particularly clear.
-The main reason being the ineffectiveness of debt control measures as discussed under programme 2.2(a).
-The table above indicates the outstanding debt per area to show how it compares with the number of indigents per area. manner.
+Interventions will require significant additional capital investment, together with a fundamental reconsideration of how to deliver more opportunities to access housing in an incremental, more rapid and more integrated, sustainable manner.
 Key elements for successful urban restructuring include higher-density housing developments in well-located areas, major improvements in public transport to link fragmented places, and higher employment levels in townships and informal settlements.